Leadership

 Executive Director

-Andi Mitchell currently serves as the Executive Director of the Mercer Engineering Research Center (MERC).
+Andi Mitchell currently serves as the Executive Director of the Mercer Engineering Research Center.
 She earned a bachelor’s degree in business administration and an MBA, both from Mercer University.
-She serves on the Executive Committee of the 21st Century Partnership; the Executive Committee of the Greater Macon Chamber of Commerce serving as Vice Chairman of Government and Military Affairs, and also serves as Chairman of the Middle Georgia Military Affairs Committee (MGMAC).
+She serves on the Executive Committee of the 21st Century Partnership; served on the Executive Committee of the Greater Macon Chamber of Commerce as Vice Chairman of Government and Military Affairs, and also served as Chairman of the Middle Georgia Military Affairs Committee (MGMAC).
 She is a 2000 graduate of Leadership Warner Robins.

-Andi is part of the inaugural team, helping stand up the Central Georgia Chapter of the National Defense Industrial Association (NDIA).
+Andi was part of the inaugural team that helped stand up the Central Georgia Chapter of the National Defense Industrial Association (NDIA) and served as treasurer.
 She is a member of the Dixie Crow Chapter of the Association of Old Crows; the National Contract Management Association, serving as an officer in several capacities, and has served on the Macon-Bibb County and Robins Regional Military Affairs Committees.
 She was a member of the Aerospace Industry Committee (AIC), where she served as chairperson in 2002, and served as finance chair for over 5 years.

 Mr. Jim Hundley